Retrozen/RetroOS/README.md

-# RetroOS
+# RetroS
-Sistema operativo escrito en Assembly
+Operating system written in Assembly
-## Este OS esta en fase de desarrollo, es decir:
+## This OS is under development, that is:
-- *No esta completo*
+- *It is not complete*